malmorgenstern/malmorgenstern.github.io/src/content/blog/2024-05-16-open-world.md

 I don't think this is any surprise.
 It feels very natural to treat life as an open world, as something exploratory, possessing a spatial geography.
 And, I suppose, my real world has narrowed so dramatically thanks to the pandemic - my real-world explorations are limited almost exclusively to my city.
 Envisioning my life as having a metaphorical geography helped alleviate some of my grief.

 ##### an aside: life domains!
 I *knew* I wanted to incorporate life domains into this system.
 My own are based on Rachael Stephen's [witchier implementation, the constellation system](https://www.rachaelstephen.com/constellation).
 (Rachael's blog for patrons also introduced me to Tiago Forte's projects/areas distinction!)
 I have 7 domains corresponding to a life aspect: self (mind/body/wellness), others/the world (existence as a social creature), creativity, learning (theoretical, as opposed to practice-based), home, leisure, and money.
-They are named after demons, because I'm edgy like that.
 Now they have actual geographical spaces in my imagination.

 #### getting to be all the barbies.
 A lot of open worlds don't have, like... hard cutoffs, closing you off from a part of the world.
 Some do, but you will generally always be able to 100% complete and do everything that is available to you.
 This is quite exciting to me, because, as above, I experience not being able to do *absolutely everything* I want to do in life as an eternal loss.
 But, to a point anyway, time is limitless in an open world, and exploration of every nook and cranny is encouraged.
 We want to harness this encouragement to *seize the moment*, instead of remaining stuck and scared.